Add or Append Element to Vector in R?

 # [1] "java" "python" "r" "php"

-7. Add value to Empty Vector
+7. Add value to the Empty Vector

 c() function can also be used to add a value to the empty vector.
-Here, character() function is used to create an empty character vector.
+Here, the character() function is used to create an empty character vector.

 # Append value to empty Vector